 What is the Difference Between Eukaryotic Cells and Prokaryotic Cells?

 Eukaryotic cells possess a true nucleus and true membrane-bound organelles while prokaryotic cells do not possess a true nucleus and true membrane-bound organelles.
-Moreover, Eukaryotes are multi-cellular whereas prokaryotes are single-celled.
-DNA in eukaryotic cells is located inside the nucleus while DNA in prokaryotic cells is located in the cytoplasm.
-The former also has multiple linear chromosomes while the latter has a single circular chromosome.
+It is the key difference between eukaryotic cells and prokaryotic cells.
+Moreover, another significant difference between eukaryotic cells and prokaryotic cells is that the eukaryotes are multi-cellular whereas prokaryotes are single-celled.
+Furthermore, DNA in eukaryotic cells is located inside the nucleus while DNA in prokaryotic cells is located in the cytoplasm.
+Hence, this is also an important difference between eukaryotic cells and prokaryotic cells.
+Also, the eukaryotic cell has multiple linear chromosomes while the prokaryotic cell has a single circular chromosome.

-Eukaryotic cells are more complex while prokaryotic cells are simple.
-Fungi, protists, animals, and plants contain eukaryotic cells whereas Bacteria and Archaea contain prokaryotic cells.
+Further difference between eukaryotic cells and prokaryotic cells is that the eukaryotic cells are more complex while prokaryotic cells are simple.
+Besides, fungi, protists, animals, and plants contain eukaryotic cells whereas Bacteria and Archaea contain prokaryotic cells.
 Eukaryotic cells have a nuclear membrane which surrounds the nucleus, unlike prokaryotic cells.
-Their reproduction procedures are different; the cell division in eukaryotes occurs by mitosis and meiosis while the cell division in prokaryotes occurs by binary fission.
+There is also a difference between eukaryotic cells and prokaryotic cells based on their reproduction procedures.
+The cell division in eukaryotes occurs by mitosis and meiosis while the cell division in prokaryotes occurs by binary fission.

 Summary – Eukaryotic Cells vs Prokaryotic Cells